-Programs are required to report to the US Department of Education the percentage of students in grades 4-8 participating in 21st CCLC programming who demonstrated growth in reading and language arts on state assessments and the percentage of students in grades 4-8 participating in
+Programs are required to report to the US Department of Education the percentage of students in grades 4-8 participating in 21st CCLC programming who demonstrated growth in reading and language arts on state assessments and the percentage of students in grades 4-8 participating in 21st CCLC programming who demonstrated growth in mathematics on state assessments.
+To meet this requirement, programs need to provide WI Forward Exam Performance Level (Below

-21st CCLC programming who demonstrated growth in mathematics on state assessments.
-To meet this requirement, programs need to provide WI Forward Exam Performance Level (Below Basic, Basic, Proficient, or Advanced) for students in grades 4-8 who attend 1+ hour in summer or 1+ hour in the school year.
+Basic, Basic, Proficient, or Advanced) for students in grades 4-8 who attend 1+ hour in summer or 1+ hour in the school year.

 For public schools, program staff need to have accurate demographics and attendance entered into Cayen Systems AS21.
 Forward Exams data will be pulled directly from DPI.
 For private schools, program staff have the option to either enter school assessment results in Cayen Systems AS21 for each individual student for both years (prior year and current year) or calculate results and 'override' APR in Cayen Systems AS21 with aggregate results.
-Instructions for entering Forward Exams results in Cayen Systems AS21 will be forthcoming.
+Contact car@uwgb.edu if you are a private school and need assistance entering assessment scores.